Hall scores twice as Devils beat Blue Jackets 5-1

+COLUMBUS, Ohio (AP) -- If only the Devils could replicate this level of play in New Jersey, their playoff aspirations might not seem so bleak.

-COLUMBUS, Ohio (AP) -- Taylor Hall scored twice, Travis Zajac had a goal and an assist and the New Jersey Devils beat the Columbus Blue Jackets 5-1 on Saturday night.
+Taylor Hall scored twice, Travis Zajac had a goal and an assist and the Devils beat the Columbus Blue Jackets 5-1 on Saturday night for their sixth straight road victory.
+The win came after an overtime loss to Calgary at home on Friday night.

+New Jersey is 7-0-1 on the road since the beginning of the year and has outscored opponents 21-10 in the last six road games.
+At home, the Devils are a dismal 1-5-2 in 2017.

+''There's no real answer to why,'' New Jersey coach John Hynes said. ''We've had some real good success on the road.
+I think we play a real good team game on the road.
+We just need to follow up with the intensity level and the commitment level we've played with on the road.
+We've got to bring that home.''

+The Devils got a terrific game from goaltender Cory Schneider.
+He had 31 saves, including a dozen in the third period when Columbus finally dialed up the intensity.

-Jacob Josefson and Seth Helgeson also scored and Cory Schneider had 31 saves for the Devils, who won their sixth straight road game.
+Jacob Josefson and Seth Helgeson also scored for New Jersey.

+''We played the right way,'' Zajac said. ''Our attention to detail was good.
+We played a simple game, but it was effective because of the hardness we played with.''

 The Blue Jackets dropped the second game of a back-to-back after losing to Pittsburgh in overtime on Friday night.
-They are 6-8-1 since their franchise record 16-game winning streak and were out of sync for most of the game on Saturday.
+They are 6-8-1 since their franchise record 16-game winning streak and were out of sync for the first two periods Saturday.

-Matt Calvert scored for Columbus in the third period, and Sergei Bobrovsky stopped 25 shots.
+Matt Calvert finally scored for the Blue Jackets in the third period, and Sergei Bobrovsky stopped 25 shots.

+''We certainly didn't have enough guys going,'' Columbus coach John Tortorella said.

-The Devils' first line of Hall, Zajac and Kyle Palmieri did much of the damage, with Palmieri getting an assist on Hall's first goal.
+As opposed to the Devils' first line of Hall, Zajac and Kyle Palmieri.
+They did much of the damage, with Palmieri getting an assist on Hall's first goal.

 Hall scored 3:29 into the game when he slipped a backhand attempt past Bobrovsky on a rush after taking a nice drop pass from Zajac.
 Columbus defender Zach Werenski had dropped his stick at the center line and tried to get in Hall's way but couldn't prevent the goal, which was the 12th of the season for the wing.